College Sport

 College spring break in the US is tailor-made for development.
 It’s also a time when student athletes get to experience a more balanced approach to sport and academics, something that more closely resembles life as a normal student in the US.
 This is mainly due to the fact that the official college season doesn’t start until late summer and therefore there are no weekly trips to different states.
 Instead, there’s time for plenty of training sessions on the pitch and in the weight room.
 These months allow college coaches to experiment with team composition and style of play, while allowing individual athletes to build on their physique – something that has always been a priority and important area in American sports.
 At the same time, you also have more time for your studies and don’t have to catch up as much due to matches and other athletic commitments.

 Although no official games are played during the spring, you’ll participate in a variety of practice games against teams you wouldn’t normally face in your college league.
-A good example is our client, Lucas Christensen, who currently plays and studies at Florida International University – they will be playing against Lionel Messi’s Inter Miami CF during their spring season.
+A good example is our client, Lucas Christensen, who is currently playing and studying at Florida International University – they will be playing against Lionel Messi’s Inter Miami CF during their spring season.

 Another example is our client, Nikolai Røjel, who recently transferred from Wofford College to UCLA.
 In the spring training matches, they will face Los Angeles FC, among others.